 Individual pain threshold measurements (up to 100) are stored in the internal memory, and can be downloaded post experiment.
 Recently an embedded statistical computation has been included in the electronic device of the algometer.
 This is a very useful feature that as been very well received and used by users of large numbers of tests.
 The display shows in real time the mean, standard deviation and variation coefficient from groups of animals (rats or mice).
 This feature also allows the user to cancel any analgesia test incorrectly performed.

-• Our optional BIO-CIS software for Windows sends directly the displayed values in an Excel (MS) sheet.
+• Our optional BIO-CIS2 software for Windows sends directly the displayed values in an Excel (MS) sheet.
 This allows the user direct access to a ready report and options for further analysis, without any re-copy error.
 Supplied with an RS232 cable.

 • External pod to display a led light or produce a sound when reaching a preset threshold of force.